 Nunavut Child Benefit paid less than $700 per year on average in 2025: CRA

-“That’s not really substantially helping people afford the basics for their kids,”
+“That’s not really substantially helping people afford the basics for their kids,” said Sindu Govindapillai, clinical director at Qupanuaq, an Inuit children support organization, expressing concern over the sufficiency of support for Nunavummiut families.

 more